mlux9/blackjack/README.md

 # blackjack
-Simple blackjack game
+Simple blackjack game in Python.

-Finished on 7/8/16.
+Done in August 2016.